 How does active listening contribute to higher employee engagement and trust?

 When employees feel genuinely listened to, they are more likely to trust leadership and feel connected to their work.
-Gallup research shows that employees who feel heard are 4.6 times more likely to feel empowered to perform their best work, directly linking listening behaviors to engagement, motivation, and discretionary effort.
+Gallup research shows that employees who feel heard and engage more are more likely to feel empowered to perform well and has less turnover rate.

 Does active listening really impact employee engagement?